PostOwl/postowl/README.md

 ### Deploy to fly.io

 The repo contains the files you need to deploy to fly.io.
 It will run well on their free plan.

-You'll also need to configure an S3 bucket or other compatible object storage for image hosting.

 To deploy your own version: